rgmyr/tf-ProSeNet/README.md

 Other ideas to try:
 - Heavily downsampling the first class.
 - Verifying custom regularization terms more rigorously.

+## Synthetic Signal Dataset

+I've written another `Dataset` class that generates saw/square/sine signals.
+This is a very simple dataset which a simple LSTM can easily master.
+I'm using this dataset to troubleshoot.
+See [notebooks/test_synthetic.ipynb](notebooks/test_synthetic.ipynb).

+This dataset seems to work OK after I fixed a bug in the diversity regularization function -- still troubleshooting the ECG one.

 ## Additional Features